 The Department of Treasury for Western Australia expects that the gross state product will continue to grow at relatively low rates by historical standards.
-The Department of Treasury for Western Australia has forecasted Western Australia's annual growth in gross state product to range from 1.0 per cent to 3.25 per cent for the period from 2017 to 2020.
-Electricity demand growth is expected to be slow in response to much lower industrial investment in the region.
-The Australian Energy Market Operator ("AEMO") forecasts the 10-year load growth rates at about 1.8 per cent.
-Peak demand growth rates have been forecast at 2.1 per cent.
+The Department of Treasury for Western Australia has forecasted Western Australia's annual growth in gross state product to range from 3.0 per cent to 3.75 per cent for the period from 2019 to 2022.
+Electricity demand growth is expected to be slow in response to much lower industrial investment in the region and the continued uptake of rooftop photovoltaic installations.
+The Australian Energy Market Operator ("AEMO") forecasts the 10 year energy consumption growth rates at about 0.9 per cent (2018/19 to 2027/28), with peak demand growth rates being forecast at 0.6 per cent over the same period.